Magdalena Szewczuk

-Magdalena Szewczuk (born 13 April 2006) is a Polish rhythmic gymnast, member of the national group.
+Magdalena Szewczuk (born 13 April 2006) is a Polish rhythmic gymnast, former member of the national group.

 Career

 Junior

-She debuted into major competitions at the 2019 Junior World Championships in Moscow along Liwia Krzyzanowska, Anna Rybalko, Julia Wierzba, Oliwia Motyka-Radlowska and Julia Wojciechowska, placing 14th in the team competition, 11th in the group All-Around and 14th with 5 hoops.
+She debuted into major competitions at the 2019 Junior World Championships in Moscow, Russia, along Liwia Krzyzanowska, Anna Rybalko, Julia Wierzba, Oliwia Motyka-Radlowska and Julia Wojciechowska, placing 14th in the team competition, 11th in the group All-Around and 14th with 5 hoops.